MatMoore/python-build-tools-demo/README.md

 ## Managing application dependencies

+### requirements.txt files
-- `requirements.txt`
+- `requirements.txt` specifies minimum, maximum or exact versions of your dependencies
-- Semantic versioning
+- Note that it's an *incomplete* specification if it doesn't contain transitive dependencies or exact versions
-- `pip freeze`
+- `pip freeze` can generate a complete `requirements.txt` from your local environment

-- Problems with transitive dependencies
+### Problems with pip and requirements.txt
+Multiple invocations of pip install can return different results, for various reasons:

+- New versions of packages may have been released, so the second invocation gets newer stuff
+- You place a lot of trust in the repository to not [change or remove packages that existed previously](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/)

+It's hard to debug stuff if different environments run different code.

+Upgrading stuff is usually a good thing, but we should be in control of when that happens, so we can manage it like any other code change.

+If dependencies follow [semantic versioning](https://semver.org/), then:

+- Patch upgrades are bug fixes or security patches, which are always desirable
+- Minor upgrades are intended to be backwards compatable (but might not be)
+- Major upgrades are not backwards compatable and may require effort to upgrade

+If you freeze all your dependencies, then your build will be repeatable but you'll probably be stuck with those versions for a long time.
+Pip doesn't make it very easy to safely upgrade packages.

+Pip is also [notoriously bad at resolving overlapping requirements](https://github.com/pypa/pip/issues/988), which can lead to [all sorts of strange errors](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025).

-### Pipenv and Pipfile
+### Enter Pipenv and Pipfile
-- Quite new
-- `Pipfile` replaces `requirements.txt` and is likely to become the standard format
+- `Pipfile` replaces `requirements.txt` and may become the standard format in the future
-- Locking ensures repeatable builds
+- "Locking" with `Pipenv.lock` ensures repeatable builds
-- Pipfile is for direct dependencies
+- Pipfile is for the direct dependencies you care about
 - [Compatable with semantic versioning](https://pipenv.readthedocs.io/en/latest/basics/#specifying-versions-of-a-package) ("I want to be on the latest patch version for 2.4")
 - Analogous to `Gemfile` and `Gemfile.lock` in ruby
-- When you create a project you can choose the python version
+- When you create a project you can choose the python version to use
+- `pyenv` and `pipenv` can be used together

 #### Try it out
 Install it by running: `pip install pipenv`